-Ballads are old story-songs handed down through the centuries from the British Isles & Ireland to the Southern Appalachians.
-A ‘crankie,’ also known as a scrolling panorama, or crank box, is a box containing a length of paper or fabric rolled around 2 posts, which is then pulled across the front, much like the film in an old camera, illustrating a story or song.
-In this class we’ll learn ballads by making crankies to illustrate them, working with cut paper to make silhouettes.
+A ‘crankie,’ also known as a scrolling panorama, or crank box, is a box containing a length of paper or fabric rolled around two posts, which is then pulled across the front, much like the film in an old camera, illustrating a story or song.
+In this class, we’ll learn songs and ballads by making crankies to illustrate them, working with fabric, cut paper silhouettes, shadow puppets, paints and ink.
 ‘Non-artists’ are encouraged to give it a whirl – you may be surprised with what you come up with!
 Making pictures of the songs is sure to spark discussion about the stories and their meanings.
 Then we get to perform our efforts to each other, and to the rest of the camp.
 (To see videos of crankies, visit: http://annaandelizabeth.com/watch.html) There will be a $10 materials fee for this class, payable to the instructors on the first day of class.
 (Class limit: 20)

 SOUTHERN APPALACHIAN SQUARE DANCE & DANCE CALLING (Phil Jamison)